dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 ### SMF setup

-We will not install SMF ahead of time, but will rather copy it over during the critical window.
-This is because we are not upgrading SMF, and indeed such a thing does not really even exist for SMF, due to the bizarre package management system (if it can be called that) which is in use within the ecosystem.
+We will not install SMF ahead of time, but will rather copy it over during the critical window and upgrade it by applying a gigantic Git patch in place.
+Yes, really.
+This is because SMF doesn't really support upgrades except in very specific cases, and even those barely work, unless you're willing to lose data.
+And because most of the plugins in use on the forum are not able to be installed even on a more recent patch version of SMF, much less the latest minor version, due to no longer being maintained.
+So I had to do a lot of manual work.

 ## Critical window: migrate wiki